Rehan018/turnover-backend-assmt/README.md

 ### 1. Application Architecture:

-Your eCommerce application follows a typical client-server architecture.
+This eCommerce application follows a typical client-server architecture.
 Here's a brief overview:
 - **Server Side**: This consists of the backend of your application, where the business logic, database interactions, and authentication are handled.

 ### 2. Technology Stack: